Balluff-BVS/BVSToolBox/Measure/MeasureLine/README.md

 Rectangular contours used to measure the line.

-Red pointer showing the beginning of line which parameters are currently displayed as output.
+**measure_line.hdev** returns red pointer showing line which parameters are currently returned as output.
 User may switch between regions by changing *line_to_measure* parameter.
+It returns all possible parameters of one of measured regions only.

+**measure_line_return_array.hdev** returns arrays with all possible parameters of all measured regions.

+Measured parameters:

 **x_begin, y_begin** - coordinates of the beginning point of line